ComposableAnalytics/Composapy/README.md

 from CompAnalytics.Contracts.Tables import Table
 ```

-For convenience, `Result` objects that contain Composable tables are displayed as a Pandas dataframe inside of notebooks (the object is still a `Result` object, and the member `value` will still be a `Table` contract).
+For convenience, `Result` objects that contain Composable Tables are displayed as a pandas DataFrame inside of notebooks (the object is still a `Result` object, and the member `value` will still be a `Table` contract).

 ```python
 table_run = dataflow_api.get_run(138123)